-In my book, Finding Organic Church, I outline the steps to begin meeting organically where you live . . . right there, right now.
+Once your Kingdom Cell reaches 10 adults, take a look at my book, Finding Organic Church.
+In Part 3, I outline the steps to begin meeting organically where you live . . . right there, right now.

-So instead of trying to “find” such a church, how about taking steps to prepare the womb for one to be born right where you live?
+The bottom line: Instead of trying to “find” a new church, how about taking steps to prepare the womb for one to be born right where you live?

-Neither do you have the time or energy to be part of an organic expression of the church.
+Neither do you have the time or energy to be part of body life.

-In fact, such a response tells me you haven’t the foggiest idea of what organic church life is about.
+In fact, such a response tells me you haven’t the foggiest idea of what body life is about.